invicticide/fractive/README.md

 The compiler will spit out an `index.html` which is a self-contained distribution of your story.
 Just open it in a browser and start clicking!

+## Examples

+There's an example story in the `examples/basic` folder which demonstrates some very basic concepts.
+Open the `index.html` to play the example, then check out the `text.md` and `script.js` to see how it was implemented.

+If you want to try out some changes to it, open a command line to the `fractive` repository root and do:

+	node lib/Compiler.js examples/basic/

+This will build all the source files (.md and .js) in that folder and spit out a new `index.html` with the changes.

 ## Modifying fractive

 Fractive is written in TypeScript.
 If you make modifications in `src`, open a command line into the repository root and do: